marcdotson/conjoint-ensembles/code/README.md

   non-attendance.
 - `ana_hmnl.R` One of two functions to estimate an HMNL with attribute non-attendance.
-- `clever_randomization.R` Induce clever randomization and split into train and test data.
 - `conj_hmnl.R` Estimate an HMNL with conjunctive screening rules.
 - `conj_hmnl.cpp` Helper functions in C++ for `conj_hmnl.R`.
 - `ensemble_weights.R` Generate ensemble weights with a `stanfit` object